filecoin-project/filecoin-docs/docs/mine/spacerace.md

 |	500k FIL	|	10 PiB|

 ### Block Rewards
 The top 20 FIL-denominated block reward producers who are also eligible to receive Space Race rewards will share a reward pool of 100k FIL on a pro rata basis.
 For example, if you receive 100,000 FIL in block rewards, and the top 20 producers cumulatively receive 2,000,000 FIL, you would be eligible to receive an additional 5,000 FIL.
 Like other competition rewards, any FIL received will vest linearly over six months.
-During the calibration period, miners can check their total block rewards mined at the [reward dashboard](https://reward.testnet.filecoin.io/d/P_Q13JnMz/top-miners-by-block-reward?orgId=1&refresh=25s&from=now-30m&to=now&kiosk).
+During the Space Race, miners can check their total block rewards mined on the [Block Reward Dashboard](https://reward.testnet.filecoin.io/d/P_Q13JnMz/top-miners-by-block-reward?orgId=1&refresh=25s&from=now-30m&to=now&kiosk).

 Any rewards earned will be encoded into the genesis block and will vest linearly over six months from mainnet launch.